Saudi Arabia Eases Kafala System Restrictions on Foreign Workers

 This will allow the private sector workers to change their job and leave the country without any approval from the employers.

-The measure of whether Saudi Arabia is truly abolishing the kafala system hinges on ending five key elements that give employers control over migrant workers’ lives:
+Saudi Arabia is truly abolishing the kafala system hinges on ending five key elements that give employers control over migrant workers’ lives:

 - Requiring a migrant worker have an employer act as their sponsor to enter the country.